 In this paper, we have documented how the adoption of industrial robots affects a series of firm-level outcomes using data from the universe of French firms observed between 1994 and 2013.
 To better inform our empirical strategy, we have built a model in which heterogeneous firms invest in automation.
 Robots saves on production workers, but they also requires non-production workers such as engineers and managers.
 A decline in the cost of capital induces firms to invest more in automation, with ambiguous effects on employment.
 On the one hand, machines displace workers; on the other hand, the increase in productivity raises the demand for all factors.
-Importantly, these effects vary across firms: since automation saves on the variable cost, firms facing a higher demand invest more in automation and are more likely to shed workers.
-We also allow for the possibility that automation, by fostering the technological advantage of top firms, increases market power.
+Importantly, these effects vary across firms: since automation saves on the variable cost, firms facing a higher demand invest more in automation, by fostering the technological advantage of top firms, increases market power.